aramboi/angelramboi/content/articles/2010/hello-world.md

 Title: Hello world!
-Date: 2010-11-08
+Date: 2010-11-01
 Category: news
-Summary: Starting this damn thing.
+Description: Starting this damn thing.

 I thought about starting this blog for a while now, just didn’t have the time and/or inspiration to actually do it.